-- 27.-(1) If an office holder who is in receipt of a stipend is unable to perform the duties of his or her office because of illness for a period of one working day or longer he or she must report the absence to the person nominated for the purposes of regulation 3 above, who shall inform the Commissioners and, if the report is in writing, send them a copy thereof. - (2) If an office holder is absent from work because of illness for a continuous period of more than seven days he or she must supply the person nominated as aforesaid with a certificate signed by a qualified medical practitioner and that person shall send a copy of the certificate to the Commissioners. - (3) An office holder who is absent from work because of illness must use all reasonable endeavours to make arrangements for the duties of the office to be performed by another person during the absence which may, where appropriate, consist of notifying a responsible person or authority of the absence. - (4) If an office holder is entitled to receive statutory sick pay under Part XI of the Social Security and Contributions and Benefits Act 1992(a) for any period of absence from work, the office holder shall be entitled during that period to receive in full any stipend which is payable in respect of the office. - (5) The diocesan bishop or, in the case of an office holder who is a diocesan bishop, the archbishop of the province in which the diocese is situated, may, if he is satisfied that the office holder is, by reason of illness, unable adequately to discharge the duties of his or her office, permit the office holder to be absent from work for such period as he thinks appropriate and may make provision for the discharge of those duties during the period of absence of the office holder. - (6) If an office holder is absent from work for illness for any period after the date on which he or she is entitled to receive statutory sick pay under the said Part XI, any stipend shall only be payable in accordance with directions made from time to time by the Archbishops' Council in the exercise of its functions as the Central Stipends Authority.
+- 27.-(1) If an office holder who is in receipt of a stipend is unable to perform the duties of his or her office because of illness for a period of one working day or longer he or she must report the absence to the person nominated for the purposes of this regulation 3 above, who shall inform the Commissioners and, if the report is in writing, send them a copy thereof. - (1A) The person nominated under paragraph (1) shall be nominated - - (a) in the case of an office holder other than the diocesan bishop, by the diocesan bishop, and - (b) in the case of an office holder who is a diocesan bishop, by the registrar of the province in which the diocese is situated. - (2) If an office holder who is in receipt of a stipend is absent from work because of illness for a continuous period of more than seven days he or she must supply the person nominated as aforesaid with a certificate signed by a qualified medical practitioner and that person shall send a copy of the certificate to the Commissioners. - (3) An office holder who is absent from work because of illness must use all reasonable endeavours to make arrangements for the duties of the office to be performed by another person during the absence which may, where appropriate, consist of notifying a responsible person or authority of the absence. - (4) If an office holder is entitled to receive statutory sick pay under Part XI of the Social Security and Contributions and Benefits Act 1992(a) for any period of absence from work, the office holder shall be entitled during that period to receive in full any stipend which is payable in respect of the office. - (5) The diocesan bishop or, in the case of an office holder who is a diocesan bishop, the archbishop of the province in which the diocese is situated, may, if he is satisfied that the office holder is, by reason of illness, unable adequately to discharge the duties of his or her office, permit the office holder to be absent from work for such period as he thinks appropriate and may make provision for the discharge of those duties during the period of absence of the office holder. - (6) When giving any directions under section 5(2) of the Diocesan Stipends Funds Measure 1953(b) in relation to the payment of a stipend to an office holder who is absent from work for illness for any period after the date on which he or she is entitled to receive statutory sick pay under the said Part XI, a diocesan bishop shall have regard to any guidance issued by the Archbishops' Council in the exercise of its functions as the Central Stipends Authority.